syncfusion-content/wpf-docs/wpf/SfChart/Adornments.md

 </table>

-The following code explains the customization of adornments.
+The following code example explains the customization of adornments.

 {% highlight xml %}